Will and Estate Administration

 Of course preparing a will is not always simple.
 It involves identifying your assets, noting property owned as joint tenant, considering involvement of family companies and trusts, and considering superannuation funds, and insurance policies, Finally we must consider what effect your death might have on all of these.

-For many clients we recommend more complex wills incorporating testamentary trust, life estates, provisions for grandchildren.
+For many clients we recommend more complex wills incorporating testamentary trust, life estates, or provisions for grandchildren and others.
 For some we must deal with children from prior relationships, and the myriad of other factors and relationships that make up family arrangements.

-Please call P M Lee and Co. on 3435 4200 for a short free telephone consultation.
+Please call Peter Lee on +61 3186 6666 for a short free telephone consultation.
 It will save you time money & convenience.

 Contesting a Will